pallavig702/Multimodal--Video--RAG-Based_Retrieval/README.md

 Update these inside each script (video_dir, frames_dir, path=) to match your system.
 ## 🧠 Extra Inference: How RAG Works Differently for Text vs. Audio/Image Files <br>
-You're right—RAG behaves differently for text compared to audio, images, or other large files.
+Yes right!
+RAG behaves differently for text compared to audio, images, or other large files.
 Here’s why:<br>

 ### 1️⃣ How RAG Works for Text<br>
 ✅ Stores Text Data as Embeddings<br>